unicframework/docs/Templates.md

 ## Templates

-  The Template is a presentation layer which handles User Interface part.
-Unic Framework by default store all the template in templates directory, but you can change the template directory in settings. go to settings file add your template directory path in template array.
+  The Template is a presentation layer which handles user interface part of web application.

+  Unic framework by default store all the template in templates directory, but you can change the template directory in settings.

 #### Create a HTML template